golden13/pendulum-simulation/README.md

 ## About ##

-Pendulum Simulation with UI interface.
+Pendulum Simulation with UI interface and collision detection.
+All movements are calculated on the server side, and visualized in real-time on the client.

 ## Architecture ##
 ![Architecture](./pendulum_architecture_.png)